cseanburns/journal-issues/manuscript.md

 to the pursuit of not just science but also to the pursuit of open science.
 Second, and more broadly,
-instead of leaving progress to random agents, we should collectively and rationally examine our ways in order to imagine and enact improvements [@QLYNNRZU#kun18].
+instead of leaving progress in publishing to random agents, we should collectively and rationally examine our ways in order to imagine and enact improvements [@QLYNNRZU#kun18].
+As a proposal, I offer for discussion the idea that journals should re-envision themselves as digital libraries instead of as periodicals.

 # The Journal Issue